 Nine year old “Georgia” practices reading aloud comic books to improve conversation proficiency.

 As you all know, it is extremely difficult to find for your grade school child other playmates who speak Chinese fluently.
-If you are so lucky to find one, the Chinese speaking between the two of them are high unlikely to last long.
+If you are so fortunate to find one, the Chinese speaking between the two of them is highly unlikely to last long.
 I came up with a couple of good reasons for this.

 - If the child is a new child immigrant, the parents are most interested in having the child get their English up to speed ASAP.

 - Children in this age group have not developed the full spectrum of Chinese (or English) language proficiency to describe and verbalize their developing and evolving emotional and social life.
 They will learn much of their new and evolving colloquial expressions in English, from their peers and schooling.
 Unless there is a mechanism through which these children learn the equivalent expressions in Chinese and have a chance to become proficient at using them, children will shift gradually (and often rapidly) from Chinese to English.

 - Chinese immersion schools likely have very few older native Chinese students enroll as new students in the school, if at all.
 Older native speaker students can play a role in passing on their Chinese colloquial skill to their peers and younger students, creating an “institutional colloquial knowledge”.
 Since Chinese immersion schools start from scratch with their first class in kindergarten or first grade, there are no upper-class students who can demonstrate to younger students how to play and socialize in “proper” Chinese.
 So, it’s more akin to the blind leading the blind, limiting the use of Chinese to the academic sphere, at best.